peteroupc/peteroupc.github.io/random.md

 ### Random Number Extraction

 Two methods given below can serve as building blocks for writing code that makes practical use of randomness.
-Both methods assume the RNG produces uniformly random numbers, like the RNGs described in this page.
+Both methods assume the underlying RNG produces uniformly random numbers, like the RNGs described in this page.

 1. The first method is to generate a random integer from 0 inclusive to N exclusive (here